AdobeDocs/analytics.en/help/admin/admin/c-manage-report-suites/c-edit-report-suites/realtime/t-realtime-admin.md

 Administrative steps for setting up Real-Time reports.

-Setting up real-time reports within Reports & Analytics consists of selecting the report suite and configuring up to 3 reports for it.
+Setting up real-time reports in Adobe Analytics consists of selecting the report suite and configuring up to 3 reports for it.

 1. Select the report suite for which you want to enable real-time reports.